luisfariass/Fatemeh-Hosseinigoki/README.md

 * F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, "Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance," in _6th Int.
 Symposium on Telecommunications (IST)_, pp. 416-419, Tehran, Iran, Nov.
 2012.

 ### Presentations
-* F. Hosseinigoki and O. Kosut, "Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding," Talk Given at _IEEE International Symposium on Information Theory (ISIT)_ at Vail, CO, Jun.
+* Talk on __Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding,__ at _IEEE International Symposium on Information Theory (ISIT)_ at Vail, CO, Jun.
 2018.

-* F. Hosseinigoki and O. Kosut, "The Gaussian Interference Channel in the Presence of Malicious Jammers," Poster Presented at _Information Theory and Application Workshop (ITA)_ at University of California San Diego, San Diego, CA, Feb.
+* Poster on __The Gaussian Interference Channel in the Presence of Malicious Jammers,__ at _Information Theory and Application Workshop (ITA)_ at University of California San Diego, San Diego, CA, Feb.
 2018.

-*	F. Hosseinigoki, "The Gaussian interference channel in the presence of a malicious jammer," Talk Given at _54th Annual Allerton Conference on Communication, Control, and Computing_, Monticello, IL, Sept.
+*	Talk on __The Gaussian interference channel in the presence of a malicious jammer,__ at _54th Annual Allerton Conference on Communication, Control, and Computing_, Monticello, IL, Sept.
 2016.

-* F. Hosseinigoki and O. Kosut, "The Capacity Region of the Deterministic Interference Channel with a Jammer," Poster presented at _8th North American School of Information Theory (NASIT)_ at University of California San Diego, CA, Aug.
+* Poster on __The Capacity Region of the Deterministic Interference Channel with a Jammer,__ at _8th North American School of Information Theory (NASIT)_ at University of California San Diego, CA, Aug.
 2015.

 ### Contact
 __Email:__ fhossei1 at asu dot edu